 A Prayer for the Overthrow of Zion's Enemies

-129 1 Many a time have they afflicted me from my youth—oh let Israel say— 2 Many a time have they afflicted me from my youth; yet they have not prevailed against me.
-3 The ploughers ploughed upon my back; they made long their furrows.
-4 Jehovah is righteous: he hath cut asunder the cords of the wicked.
+129 1 Many a time have they afflicted me from my youth, may Israel now say: 2 Many a time have they afflicted me from my youth: yet they have not prevailed against me.
+3 The plowers plowed upon my back: they made long their furrows.
+4 The Lord is righteous: he hath cut asunder the cords of the wicked.

-5 Let them be ashamed and turned backward, all that hate Zion; 6 Let them be as the grass upon the house-tops, which withereth before it is plucked up, 7 Wherewith the mower filleth not his hand, nor he that bindeth sheaves his bosom; 8 Neither do the passers-by say, The blessing of Jehovah be upon you; we bless you in the name of Jehovah!
+5 Let them all be confounded and turned back that hate Zion.
+6 Let them be as the grass upon the housetops, which withereth afore it groweth up: 7 Wherewith the mower filleth not his hand; nor he that bindeth sheaves his bosom.
+8 Neither do they which go by say, The blessing of the Lord be upon you: we bless you in the name of the Lord.

 Hope in the LORD's Redemption

-130 1 Out of the depths do I call upon thee, Jehovah.
-2 Lord, hear my voice; let thine ears be attentive to the voice of my supplication.
-3 If thou, Jah, shouldest mark iniquities, Lord, who shall stand?
+130 1 Out of the depths have I cried unto thee, O Lord.
+2 Lord, hear my voice: let thine ears be attentive to the voice of my supplications.
+3 If thou, Lord, shouldest mark iniquities, O Lord, who shall stand?
 4 But there is forgiveness with thee, that thou mayest be feared.

-5 I wait for Jehovah; my soul doth wait, and in his word do I hope.
-6 My soul [waiteth] for the Lord more than the watchers [wait] for the morning, [more than] the watchers for the morning.
-7 Let Israel hope in Jehovah, because with Jehovah there is loving-kindness, and with him is plenteous redemption; 8 And he will redeem Israel from all his iniquities.
+5 I wait for the Lord, my soul doth wait, and in his word do I hope.
+6 My soul waiteth for the Lord more than they that watch for the morning: I say, more than they that watch for the morning.
+7 Let Israel hope in the Lord: for with the Lord there is mercy, and with him is plenteous redemption.
+8 And he shall redeem Israel from all his iniquities.

 Childlike Repose in the LORD

-131 1 Jehovah, my heart is not haughty, nor mine eyes lofty; neither do I exercise myself in great matters, and in things too wonderful for me.
-2 Surely I have restrained and composed my soul, like a weaned child with its mother: my soul within me is as a weaned child.
-3 Let Israel hope in Jehovah, from henceforth and for evermore.
+131 1 Lord, my heart is not haughty, nor mine eyes lofty: neither do I exercise myself in great matters, or in things too high for me.
+2 Surely I have behaved and quieted myself, as a child that is weaned of his mother: my soul is even as a weaned child.
+3 Let Israel hope in the Lord from henceforth and for ever.

-11 1 Be my imitators, even as I also [am] of Christ.
+11 1 Be ye followers of me, even as I also am of Christ.

 The Covering of Women's Heads

-2 Now I praise you, that in all things ye are mindful of me; and that as I have directed you, ye keep the directions.
-3 But I wish you to know that the Christ is the head of every man, but woman's head [is] the man, and the Christ's head God.
-4 Every man praying or prophesying, having [anything] on his head, puts his head to shame.
-5 But every woman praying or prophesying with her head uncovered puts her own head to shame; for it is one and the same as a shaved [woman].
-6 For if a woman be not covered, let her hair also be cut off.
-But if [it be] shameful to a woman to have her hair cut off or to be shaved, let her be covered.
-7 For man indeed ought not to have his head covered, being God's image and glory; but woman is man's glory.
-8 For man is not of woman, but woman of man.
-9 For also man was not created for the sake of the woman, but woman for the sake of the man.
-10 Therefore ought the woman to have authority on her head, on account of the angels.
-11 However, neither [is] woman without man, nor man without woman, in [the] Lord.
-12 For as the woman [is] of the man, so also [is] the man by the woman, but all things of God.
-13 Judge in yourselves: is it comely that a woman should pray to God uncovered?
-14 Does not even nature itself teach you, that man, if he have long hair, it is a dishonour to him?
-15 But woman, if she have long hair, [it is] glory to her; for the long hair is given [to her] in lieu of a veil.
-16 But if any one think to be contentious, we have no such custom, nor the assemblies of God.
+2 Now I praise you, brethren, that ye remember me in all things, and keep the ordinances, as I delivered them to you.
+3 But I would have you know, that the head of every man is Christ; and the head of the woman is the man; and the head of Christ is God.
+4 Every man praying or prophesying, having his head covered, dishonoureth his head.
+5 But every woman that prayeth or prophesieth with her head uncovered dishonoureth her head: for that is even all one as if she were shaven.
+6 For if the woman be not covered, let her also be shorn: but if it be a shame for a woman to be shorn or shaven, let her be covered.
+7 For a man indeed ought not to cover his head, forasmuch as he is the image and glory of God: but the woman is the glory of the man.
+8 For the man is not of the woman; but the woman of the man.
+9 Neither was the man created for the woman; but the woman for the man.
+10 For this cause ought the woman to have power on her head because of the angels.
+11 Nevertheless neither is the man without the woman, neither the woman without the man, in the Lord.
+12 For as the woman is of the man, even so is the man also by the woman; but all things of God.
+13 Judge in yourselves: is it comely that a woman pray unto God uncovered?
+14 Doth not even nature itself teach you, that, if a man have long hair, it is a shame unto him?
+15 But if a woman have long hair, it is a glory to her: for her hair is given her for a covering.
+16 But if any man seem to be contentious, we have no such custom, neither the churches of God.